lineaba/100DaysofCode/logR1.md

 ### DAY 11+12 - Friday April 20th, Saturday April 21th ###
 COPY OF TWEET FROM THESE DAYS:
 #100DaysofCode day 11+12 entangled.
 I started working yesterday at noon, and it is now 4.30 am.
-I have gotten so much work done, and now I am just excited to see who will be joining me! https://lineaba.github.io/prog-o-meter/  @moferg0 @cliftonC76 @ScooterPhoenix @nabheet @nayonna1
+I have gotten so much work done, and now I am just excited to see who will be joining me! https://lineaba.github.io/prog-o-meter/

 1. Calling all #CodeNewbie and #100DaysOfCode doers looking to join an #OpenSource project.
 Now is the time to join Prog-o-meter.
 This is an #OpenSourceNewbie project, that I have started, to make it AS EASY AS POSSIBLE to get started contributing.
 2. The Prog-o-meter project is about writing code together, learning together, failing together and having fun together.
 I have spent my entire day setting up a barebones repo on github, based on a project I had been working on in #Python and #Tkinter for a couple of days on my own.